Nonye2K3/chia/Connecting-the-UI-to-a-remote-daemon.md

 ## On the daemon host

-### Open the daemon's port
+### Expose the daemon to the network

-In order to be accessible from another machine, the dameon's port must be opened on its host.
+In `config.yaml`, change `self_hostname` from `localhost` to `0.0.0.0`.
+This binds the daemon to all IPv4 addresses on the local machine.

+Next, open the port that the daemon is listening on (55400 by default).
 The UI assumes that the daemon is already running and it will _not_ attempt to start a remote host.
 Using [ufw](https://help.ubuntu.com/community/UFW) and restricting traffic to just the UI's host:

 ````bash
 sudo ufw allow from <IP of UI machine> to any port 55400 proto tcp